Use 'Enter' for

 That the inability to measure the model's fixed rate of time

-Is true, whether the moving object is a mechanical clock, a biological clock, an atomic clock, radioactive decay of an unstable atomic nucleus, or decay of an unstable subatomic particle - anything that is made from the elementary strand shaped particle
+Is true, whether the moving object is a mechanical clock, a biological clock, an atomic clock, radioactive decay of an unstable atomic nucleus, or decay of an unstable subatomic particle - anything that is made from the strand shaped elementary particle

 As a suggestion, in general in this physics model